 This delicious deviled egg recipe works great with leftover ham!
 However, if you don’t have leftover ham, deli ham also works great.

 **Please Note – The printable recipe card with detailed instructions, complete ingredient measurements, and nutritional information for making deviled ham and eggs is available at the end of this post.
-OR you can hit the “jump to recipe” tab above to be taken directly to the recipe.
+OR you can hit the “jump to recipe” button (found above) to be taken directly to the recipe.

 The ingredient list:

 **Note – The following lists of ingredients plus kitchen tools and equipment contain affiliate links (highlighted in blue) for your consideration and shopping convenience. #CommissionsEarned

 - tall egg pot, saucepan, or instant pot

 - large bowl

 - food processor (optional)